Whatever level you are as a cadet, you'll have the opportunity to try your hand at military skills and drills including shooting.

 Ranges come in different shapes and sizes but all are in controlled conditions with full training on any weapon that you handle - safety is our top priority.
 To start with you'll be firing at targets that are fairly close - around 25m away.
 As you advance through weapons and your skill builds, you will fire at targets 100m or more away.

-First up is the No.8 bolt action rifle.
-This is the weapon you'll begin with.
-It's a great all rounder that started life as the Enfield No 4 rifle, used as far back as World War II.
-Modified to have a shorter barrel and fire the .22 long rifle round, it no longer takes a box magazine holding 10 rounds - you feed in each round manually.
-It makes little noise, although ear defenders are always worn on the range, and is a great first step for your marksmanship skills.
+First up is the L81-A2 rifle which is the weapon you'll most likely begin with.
+It's a great all-rounder and makes little noise, although ear defenders are always worn on the range, and is a great first step for your marksmanship skills.

-'Dry training' is the first thing you'll do - exploring the No.8 in detail, and learning the commands and safety practices used on the range.
+'Dry training' is the first thing you'll do - exploring the L81-A2 in detail and learning the commands and safety practices used on the range.
 After you've successfully passed the Weapon Handling Test (WHT) you'll be ready to progress.

 Whichever weapon you are trained on our instructors will ensure you feel safe and confident handling it.